vasilije2448/Blog/README.md

 ## How it works

-I use Pandoc to convert Markdown files from posts directory to HTML and BeautifulSoup to generate the index page.
+Pandoc is used to convert Markdown files from posts directory to HTML.

+Beautiful Soup is used to extract post metadata, add audio to posts and generate the index page.

+[Larynx](https://github.com/rhasspy/larynx) is used for text to speech.

 CSS is not great atm.
 I'll make it better.